 The amount of information available to the cybersecurity warriors of today can be quite useful.
 However, the intelligence-gathering process is quite cumbersome.
 If you’re focusing on smaller sample sizes, sure, it may not take you or your team much time.
 But when you’re looking to gather information at scale, it’s an entirely different story.

-The experts at Trustwave know this well, so they’ve created an open source intelligence tool that enables penetration testers and red teasers to scrape information from social media accounts.
+Jacob Wilkin, security consultant at Trustwave SpiderLabs, knows this, so he created open source intelligence tool that enables penetration testers and red teasers to scrape information from social media accounts.

 From LinkedIn and Facebook to Instagram and Weibo, Social Mapper leverages facial recognition to correlate social media profiles across a total of eight social media channels.